 Connect on Social Media

-Sutton has given keynote speeches to more than 200 groups in 20 countries.
-His writings and opinions are often described in places including The New York Times, The Atlantic, Financial Times, Esquire, Fortune, Wall Street Journal, Wired, TechCrunch, Vanity Fair, and Washington Post.
-Sutton has been a guest on many radio and television shows, including on ABC, Bloomberg, BBC, CNBC, Fox, NBC Today Show, KGO, PBS, NPR, Marketplace, and CNN.
-Sutton had been interviewed on popular podcasts including WorkLife with Adam Grant, How To! with Charles Duhigg, Goop with Elise Loehnen, That’s What She Said with ESPN’s Sarah Spain, The Art of the Charm, Sloan Management Review, and Harvard Business Review.
+Sutton’s research and opinions are often published as articles and quoted in the press, including The New York Times, The Times (of London), The Atlantic, Financial Times, Esquire, Fortune, Wall Street Journal, The Boston Globe, Wired, Vanity Fair, and Washington Post.
+Sutton has been a guest on numerous radio and television shows, including ABC, Bloomberg, BBC, CNBC, Fox, NBC Today Show, PBS, NPR, Marketplace, CNN.
+Sutton had been interviewed on podcasts including WorkLife and Re:Thinking with Adam Grant, How To! with Charles Duhigg, Goop with Elise Loehnen, That’s What She Said with ESPN’s Sarah Spain, The Art of the Charm, Hidden Brain with Shankar Vedantam, and Harvard Business Review.

 Sutton’s personal website is bobsutton.net.
 He has more than 65,000 X/Twitter followers, and he routinely writes posts and articles on LinkedIn (where he has more than 235,000 followers).
 He is represented by United Talent Agency for speeches and workshops he does outside of Stanford.
 For inquiries about his speaking engagements, please contact Charlotte Perman at firstname.lastname@example.org or 212.647.6307.